 You will ovulate (release an egg) as before, probably once a month.
-And even if you have just one Fallopian tube, it's possible to get pregnant even when you ovulate on the opposite side.
+And even if you have just one fallopian tube, it's possible to get pregnant even when you ovulate on the opposite side.

-Overall about two thirds (64%) of women will get pregnant again naturally, while some will need help to do so (e.g. fertility treatment) and others will decide not to try again.
+65% of women will fall pregnant within the first 18 months, 85% within two years, while some will need help to do so (e.g. fertility treatment) and others will decide not to try again.